 How many times h1b can be extended?

 The initial H-1B visa can be extended once for an additional 3 years, totaling six years.
-However, if the individual is in the process of obtaining a green card (with a pending PERM or approved I-140), they are eligible for 1-year extensions each year while waiting for their priority date to become current.
+However, if the individual is in the process of obtaining a green card (with a pending PERM or approved I-140), they are eligible for extensions while waiting for their priority date to become current.

-How soon we can apply for h1b extension?
+How soon can we apply for h1b extension?

 You can apply for an H-1B extension up to six months (180 days) before your current H-1B status expires.
 It is recommended to apply as early as possible within this timeframe to avoid potential processing delays.
 If your H-1B extension is filed before your current status expires, you can continue working for up to 240 days while waiting for a decision.